by-emrii/holbertonschool-higher_level_programming/python-everything_is_object/blog.md

 ## Mutable Objects
 Mutable objects are objects whose content can be changed without creating a new object.
 Lists, dictionaries, sets, and byte arrays are common examples.
 Changes to a mutable object through one variable are visible to all aliases.

+**Aliases**: Multiple variables can point to the same object in memory.
+Any in-place modification through one variable affects all other aliases.

 ```python
 a = [1, 2, 3]
 b = a # b points to the same list of a